 Our work comes from a simple notion: Home is the foundation for everything in life.

-In the midst of a pandemic and community unrest, the home should be a safe place to land — not another source of worry.
+In the midst of a pandemic, the home should be a safe place to land — not another source of worry.
 Having a place to call your own is a basic right for everyone.

 We were founded in part as a response to racial and economic injustices in the communities we serve.
 Since the early 1970s, CommonBond Communities has provided homes and supportive services for those most in need.
 Now, 50 years later, injustices clearly still exist and our mission is more relevant than ever.